How to fix login problems with CodeTwo Admin Panel and Signatures app

 When you try to sign in to CodeTwo Admin Panel, you get the following error message:

+Sorry, but we're having trouble signing you in.
 AADSTS700016: Application with identifier 'AdminPanelv2' was not found in the directory '<Tenant ID>'.
 This can happen if the application has not been installed by the administrator of the tenant or consented to by any user in the tenant.
 You may have sent your authentication request to the wrong tenant.

-Typically, this error indicates that the Owner of your organization’s CodeTwo Admin Panel account hasn’t granted the tenant-wide consent to the CodeTwo Admin Panel app in Entra ID when creating the account.
+Typically, this error indicates that the Owner of your organization’s CodeTwo Admin Panel account hasn’t granted tenant-wide consent to the CodeTwo Admin Panel app in Entra ID when creating the account.
 Because of that, non-admin users cannot grant the consent themselves and thus sign in to CodeTwo Admin Panel.

-To solve the problem, a global admin or a user with appropriate administrative privileges from your Microsoft 365 tenant needs to grant the permissions requested by the app on behalf on the entire organization in the Microsoft Entra admin center, as shown below.
+To solve the problem, a global admin or a user with appropriate administrative privileges from your Microsoft 365 tenant needs to grant the permissions requested by the app on behalf of the entire organization in the Microsoft Entra admin center, as shown below.

-1. Sign in to the Microsoft Entra admin center.
+- Sign in to the Microsoft Entra admin center.

-2. In the menu on the left, go to Azure Active Directory (or Identity) > Applications > Enterprise applications (Fig. 6.).
+- In the menu on the left, go to Azure Active Directory (or Identity) > Applications > Enterprise applications (Fig. 6.).

 Fig. 6.
 Accessing the enterprise applications list in the Microsoft Entra admin center.

-1. Type codetwo in the search box above the list of all applications (Fig. 7., item 1) and locate the CodeTwo Email Signatures for Office365 app (note that its Application ID starts with ce60db2f, as shown in Fig. 7., item 2).
+- Type codetwo in the search box above the list of all applications (Fig. 7., item 1) and locate the CodeTwo Email Signatures for Office365 app (note that its Application ID starts with ce60db2f, as shown in Fig. 7., item 2).
 Click the app to access its settings.

 Fig. 7.
 Finding the CodeTwo Admin Panel app to access its settings.

-1. Click Permissions from the menu on the left and then click the Grant admin consent for <your tenant name> button (Fig. 8.).
+- Click Permissions from the menu on the left and then click the Grant admin consent for <your tenant name> button (Fig. 8.).

 Fig. 8.
 Launching the pop-up where you can grant the requested permissions on behalf of your organization.

-1. The pop-up to grant permissions will open.
+- The pop-up to grant permissions will open.
 Choose your admin account and accept the permissions requested by the app (Fig. 9.).

 Fig. 9.
 Granting the permissions on behalf of all users in your Microsoft 365 tenant.

-You now should be able to access CodeTwo Admin Panel with no issues (assuming that you’ve been invited to join your organization’s Admin Panel account as an admin).
+You should now be able to access CodeTwo Admin Panel with no issues (assuming that you’ve been invited to join your organization’s Admin Panel account as an admin).
 If the problem persists, wait some time for the changes to propagate in your Microsoft 365 tenant.

 Tips